moda-gov-tw/PETs-Applications/federated_learning/financial_fraud_detection/README.md

 #### Environment requirement

-OS version: Ubuntu 20.04
+OS version: MacOS Sonoma 14.1.1

-Python version: Python 3.8+.
+Python version: Python 3.8

+This application has been tested using Python 3.8 on MacOS Sonoma 14.1.1 with M2 CPU and 16 GB memory.

 #### Step 1.
 Clone the application